onnx/turnkeyml/src/turnkeyml/llm/README.md

 To measure the accuracy of an LLM using MMLU, try this:

-`lemonade -i facebook/opt-125m huggingface-load mmlu-accuracy --tests management`
+`lemonade -i facebook/opt-125m huggingface-load accuracy-mmlu --tests management`

 That command will run just the management test from MMLU on your LLM and save the score to the lemonade cache at `~/.cache/lemonade`.

-You can run the full suite of MMLU subjects by ommitting the `--test` argument.
+You can run the full suite of MMLU subjects by omitting the `--test` argument.
 You can learn more about this with `lemonade accuracy-mmlu -h.

 ## Serving